 Introduction: Hazardous and Other Waste Management and Transboundary Movement

 Any waste that harms the environment and health due to its physical, chemical, or biological composition is considered hazardous waste according to the Ministry of Environment Forest and Climate Change.
 Hazardous waste is tremendously harmful to the environment and causes serious health hazards.
 Hazardous waste is the worst waste.
-On daily basis, 1.4 tonnes of waste is generated in India.
+On a daily basis, 1.4 tonnes of waste is generated in India.
 Annually 74.6 lakh tonnes of hazardous wastes are generated in India.
 45% of this waste is recyclable and 46% can be disposed of in landfills.

 Table of Contents